-- ▲ Angle: To draw shapes of type angle.
+▲ Angle: To draw shapes of type angle.
 An angle is defined by a polyline composed of two straight line segments whose connecting point is the angle's vertex.
 Move the mouse pointer to the start of the first line segment.
 Left click to define the first endpoint.
 Move the pointer to the vertex point and left click.
 Then move the pointer to the end of the second line segment and left click to define the final endpoint.
-The straight line segments are previewed as they are drawn. - Caliper: To compute the distance between two points in the image.
+The straight line segments are previewed as they are drawn.

+- Caliper: To compute the distance between two points in the image.
 Draw a straight line connecting the two points by moving the mouse pointer to the first point and press and hold down the left mouse button to define this endpoint.
 While holding down the mouse button, move the pointer to the second point and release the mouse button to define the second endpoint.
-The line is previewed as it is drawn.

-Delete selection: To delete the selected objects or shapes.
+The line is previewed as it is drawn. - Delete selection: Deletes the selected objects or shapes.
 Using the Selection tool and select all objects you want to delete.
 Then click the Delete selection button.
-The selected objects are deleted and the unselected objects remain.

-Keep selection: Tool to keep the selected objects or shapes.
+The selected objects are deleted and the unselected objects remain. - Keep selection: Keeps the selected objects or shapes and deletes all other objects or shapes.
 Using the Selection tool and select all objects you want to keep.
 Then click the Keep selection button.
 The selected objects remain while the unselected objects are deleted.